How to Bundle Up for Winter Weather

 In order to keep your child warm and safe, learning to layer appropriately will be the best way to keep everyone comfortable.
 The child’s base layer could simply be a thermal long-sleeve shirt or onesie.
 Then, the outer layer should be no thicker than a sweatshirt.
 Fleece works great because it’s thin and warm.

 This same rule goes for bottoms and Halloween costumes!
 These clothing items can’t be too bulky under the harness straps.
-If you’re concerned about whether your child’s warm layers are too thick, do the coat test.
+If you’re concerned about whether your child’s car seat coat is too thick, do the coat test.
 This will give you confirmation your child’s cold weather outfit is safe and snug!

 Use blankets and ponchos.

-If you’re worried your child won’t be warm enough in the car, use blankets.
+If you’re worried how to keep baby warm in car seat, use blankets.
 You can use any thickness of blanket and lay it over the harness straps after the child is safely buckled in.
 Then, just tuck to keep that baby nice and warm.
 A poncho works great too, because you don’t have to worry about it falling off and onto the floor as you drive down the road.

 You can use this same tip for strollers and car seats!
 No matter how cold it is outside, you can layer up safely using ponchos and blankets instead of thick, puffy coats.
 The next time you organize your car, add some dedicated car seat blankets to your system!